Gakwaya011/linear_regression_model/README.md

 * **Model Selection:** I explored Linear Regression, Decision Trees, and Random Forest.
 Random Forest, with the lowest Mean Squared Error (MSE), was chosen as the best model and saved as `best_ph_model.joblib`.
 I also plotted the linear regression line of best fit.
 * **Prediction Function:** A Python function is included to make predictions using the trained model.

+## Data Source

+My model was trained on a Kaggle dataset with soil and environmental data.
+I preprocessed the data to ensure it was ready for machine learning.

 ## API for Predictions

 * **Tech:** FastAPI.